Greek/robert/README.md

 # bot

 A Discord bot made in Python.
-It uses a slightly modified version of Discord.py, which
+It uses a slightly modified version of Discord.py.

 ## how to run